Last Updated on January 4, 2023 by James Castro

 - If each franchisee website (subsite – not necessarily a “microsite,” btw) can be optimized to perform better than before regarding increased traffic, conversions, and user experience, and you have hundreds of franchise owners.

-- If you lack branded videos and photos and unique professional quality content and need to play catch-up rather quickly.
+- If you lack branded videos, photos, and unique professional quality content, you need to play catch-up rather quickly.

 - If you’re able to sell more franchises and scale more quickly with less trouble because you can launch a site in days instead of weeks, increasing the rate of franchise sales.

-- If you’re looking to sell the entire business, the organization, control, and scalability of a high-quality Franchise Multisite is a beautiful thing for potential purchasers of the whole entity.
+- If you’re looking to sell the entire business, the organization, control, and scalability of a high-quality Franchise Multisite is beautiful for potential purchasers of the whole entity.

-- If you have a significant marketing budget from franchise fees and you’ve promised to invest this into their business but haven’t yet and want to wow your existing franchise owners with how amazing you are, nothing says “I love my owners” like a brand new franchise website designed to help them succeed.
+- Suppose you have a significant marketing budget from franchise fees and you’ve promised to invest this into their business but haven’t yet and want to wow your existing franchise owners with how amazing you are.
+In that case, nothing says “I love my owners,” like a brand-new franchise website designed to help them succeed.

 So it’s not hard to consider a sizable investment for sizable business entities.